qorix-group/process_description/process/process_areas/verification/verification_concept.rst

     For integration testing, the ITF (Integration Test Framework) is used.

     For more information, see ``[TODO: Link to ITF documentation once available.
 Related feature request is #599]``.
-* **platform integration testing:** Test the platform with configured features as a whole.
+* **Platform Integration Testing:** Test the platform with configured features as a whole.
 * **Regression Testing:** Ensure that changes do not introduce new defects.
   Automate regression tests where possible as they will get executed as part of the CI.
 * **Performance Testing (when applicable):** Evaluate the performance characteristics of the code,